||Grade-A (pliabile, moist, oily) - Short & Wide

-This beautiful Grade-A vanilla bean is a Bahiana bean, which means a few things:
+This beautiful Grade-A vanilla bean is a Pompona bean, which means a few things:

-The Bahiana species of vanilla bean has an entirely different taste and aroma as traditional Planifolia and Tahitensis vanilla.
-It's also a more rich and complex vanilla than the Pompona species.
-But it's still in the vanilla bean family so its primary scent will be familiar to you.
-It will present a bold, classic vanilla base, but there will be stronger notes of chocolate and coffee.
-You will also note the presence of subtle dried fruit and a spicy vanilla kick that is found often within vanilla beans from Mexico.
+The Pompona species of vanilla bean has an entirely different taste and aroma as traditional Planifolia and Tahitensis vanilla, but it's still in the vanilla bean family so its primary scent will be familiar to you.
+It will present a bold, classic vanilla base, but there will be stronger notes of dried fruit like figs, raisins and, is that a hint of a banana?
+You will also note the presence of molasses, caramel and perhaps a subtile coffee/mocha scent and that beautiful Mexican vanilla spice.
 It's truly a flavor and aroma experience all to itself.

 These vanilla beans are not as prolific as the commercially-familiar Planifolia and Tahitensis beans.
-They don't bloom as often as many orchids, they take longer to mature, their size makes them more difficult to cultivate in quantity, so their global supply is very low.
-As such, the price for whole, grade-A quality Bahiana vanilla beans is extremely high.
+They don't bloom as many orchids, they take longer to mature, their size makes them more difficult to cultivate in quantity, so their global supply is very low.
+As such, the price for whole, grade-A quality Pompona vanilla beans is extremely high.

-This vanilla bean creates a beautiful extract to add to your cooking arsenal with applications in traditional cakes, cookies, frostings, holiday tarts and summertime cobbler and homemade ice cream.
+This vanilla bean creates a beautiful extract to add to your cooking arsenal with applications in pies, tarts, fruit breads like banana bread, zucchini breads, orange rolls, pumpkin spice and for a zingy twist in traditional cakes, cookies and more.

-The Chiapas Mexican Bahiana vanilla beans are very oily and rich with vanillin.
-They are short, but fat between 3" - 5" inches long and have a dark brown color.
-There are typically 4-6 beans in an ounce.
+The Oaxaca Mexican Pompona vanilla beans are very oily and rich with vanillin.
+They are big, usually between 4" - 5" inches long and have a dark brown color.
+There may be just 3-4 beans in an ounce.